jroucheton/cloud-best-practices/README.md

 Pipelines should build deliveries using the sementic versioning.

 **Benefits:**
-* This standard is well know for Github community.
+* This is a well known standard for Github community.

 ## Create pipelines as multi branch project
 Pipelines should be created as multi branch project.

 **Benefits:**
-* A new pipeline is created automatically if a new banch is created.
+* Pipeline is added automatically if a new banch is created.

-## Only one Jenkinsfile per source code management
+## Dedicated source code repository per pipelines
-Pipelines should contain only configuration file per source code repository.
+Pipelines should be defined though a dedicated source code repository.

+**Benefits:**
+*